eveporcello/advanced-react/asynchronous-react.md

 ## Lab: Loading Data

-1. Using Fetch, make a request for this API: [Pet Library](https://pet-library.moonhighway.com/api/pets)
+1. Using Fetch, make a request for this API: [SpaceX](https://api.spacexdata.com/v4/rockets)
-2. Create a Component to Display All of the Pets
-3. Create a Component to Display a Single Pet: Name and Image Extra Credit: Add Styles!
+2. Create Components to Display All of the Rockets Extra Credit: Add Styles!

 ## Handling Promise States